badaix/snapcast/doc/build.md

     $ cd <snapcast dir>/client
     $ ./build_android.sh

-The binaries for `armeabi` and `armeabi-v7a` will be copied into the Android's assets directory (`<snapcast dir>/android/Snapcast/src/main/assets/bin/`) and will be part of the Snapcast App.
+The binaries for `armeabi` and `armeabi-v7a` will be copied into the Android's assets directory (`<snapcast dir>/android/Snapcast/src/main/assets/bin/`) and so will bundled with the Snapcast App.

 ##OpenWrt (Cross compile)